puppetlabs/puppet-specifications/language/resource-api/README.md

 #### Bridging into Puppet

-Before Resource API remote resources were only supported through the `Puppet::Util::NetworkDevice` namespace.
-To connect your Transport to what puppet expects, a shim `Device` class needs to be provided.
+Before the Resource API, remote resources were only supported through the `Puppet::Util::NetworkDevice` namespace.
+To connect your transport to what Puppet expects, you need to provide a shim `Device` class.

 ```ruby
 # lib/puppet/type/nx9k_vlan.rb